 It was later reported that around 9,000 of the sheep had been killed by order of the Pakistani Government, which also suspected that the animals were diseased.44 A recording of their slaughter showed brutal treatment45 “Like a giant mass of wool, bloodied and filthy, they lay in trenches – slit open, stabbed or clubbed to death, while many still wriggled with some life left in them, soon to be buried alive.”46 The Australian Government tried to intervene and stop the cull but, despite its efforts, all of the remaining 12,000 sheep were eventually killed.47

 - In September 2012, it was reported that Australian sheep were being inhumanely slaughtered in Kuwait’s Al Rai market which is banned by ESCAS.
 Footage appeared to show one sheep being clumsily killed with up to 24 cuts to the throat.48 Another investigation reported in January 2013 that Australian sheep continued to be sold at the market.49

 Most of these incidents were not detected through the Government’s own monitoring and only came to light through investigations by the charitably funded group, Animals Australia.
-Clearly the Government’s own regulation is failing to prevent or detect cruelties in the live export trade.

 A 2012 survey found that 78 per cent of Australians believed live exports were cruel – a majority consistent with another poll from 2011 – and 74 per cent were more likely to vote for a political candidate who promised to end live animal export.50